null

 R&D

 In R&D, concrete compression testing machines are used to test new concrete formulations and other building materials.
-By understanding how different materials behave under compressive loads, improvements can be made to their performance and durability.
+By knowing how different materials behave under compressive loads, improvements can be made to their performance and durability.

 Strength Testing Methods